felipejoribeiro/this-person-docs/programming/webdev/backend/servers/01_server_nginx_setup_ssl.md

 - A @ <server_ipv4> ttl menor possível.
 - AAAA @ <server_ipv6> ttl menor possível.

-And create a Nameserver child apontando www.domainname para domainname.
+And create a Nameserver child pointing at www.domainname for the domainname.
+You can do that with:

+- CNAME www <domain_name> ttl

 And that is it.
 Wait for the changes to take effect as there is the `propagation` process to take effect.